gerald1248/kanban-builder/README.md

 Exceedingly rarely asked questions
 ----------------------------------
 Q: what have I gained?

-A: it's much faster moving tasks along by yanking lines in vi and putting them in the next column array; moving cells up and down in visual mode is so tedious nobody would dream of doing it twice
+A: it's much faster moving tasks along by yanking lines in vi and putting them in the next column array; moving cells right, up and down (and adjusting column widths too) in visual mode is so tedious nobody would dream of doing it twice.